George Lam: Career

 After his studies in the United Kingdom, Lam remained for a few years for work before moving to California, where he coached tennis and worked in a stock brokerage firm.
 It was during this time that Lam started writing his own songs.
 Not long thereafter, he returned to Hong Kong to launch his music career.

 Lam started as one of the lead singers in the band "Jade".
 In 1976, he went solo with the release of his first eponymous English album, "Lam".
 His first Cantonese album came out in 1978.
 In 1980, two of his compositions ("In The Middle of The Water"《在水中央》and "Need You Every Minute"《分分鐘需要你》) won Top Ten Chinese Gold Songs Awards.
 Throughout the 1980s, 23 of Lam's songs topped the RTHK Chinese Pop Chart, making him second only to Alan Tam, who had 28.

+Self-producing, Lam creates most of his own albums and songs, as well as being especially involved with creative direction of his work outside its musical aspects.
+Lam has a wide vocal range and has interpreted and performed in many different genres of music.